-- 1. "Portland Traffic, FBO Tug is on the North GA Ramp, crossing Taxiway Charlie and Runway One-Eight / Three-Six with an aircraft in tow, to the FSDO Ramp, Portland." - 2.
-"Portland Traffic, Yellow -Three (Maintenance Vehicle) is on Taxiway Golf to cross Runway One-Eight / Three-Six and proceed to the One-One Run-up Area via Taxiway Alpha, Portland." - 3.
-"Portland Traffic, Red-Two (ARFF Truck) proceeding from the North GA Ramp to the Terminal Ramp via Taxiway Charlie, Portland."
+- 1. "Portland Traffic, FBO Tug is on the North GA Apron, crossing Taxiway Charlie and Runway One-Eight / Three-Six with an aircraft in tow, to the CARGO Apron, Portland." - 2.
+"Portland Traffic, Yellow -Three (Maintenance Vehicle) is on Taxiway Golf to cross Runway One-Eight / Three-Six and proceed to the One-One Run-up Area via Taxiway Alpha, Portland."

+3. "Portland Traffic, Red-Two (ARFF Truck) proceeding from the North GA Apron to the Terminal Apron via Taxiway Charlie, Portland."

-If an aircraft on the CTAF frequency announces their intent to land on a runway or to taxi in or out of a ramp area, you should announce on the frequency that you are no longer using any part of the movement area that might affect them.
+If an aircraft on the CTAF frequency announces their intent to land on a runway, or to taxi in or out of an Apron area, you should announce on the frequency that you are no longer using any part of the movement area that might affect them.
 An example might sound like this:

-"Portland Traffic, Vehicle1 is off of Runway One-Eight, Three-Six, Portland."
+"Portland Traffic, Vehicle 1 is off of Runway One-Eight, Three-Six, Portland."